Integrated Sensing and Communication Signal Processing Based on Compressed Sensing Over Unlicensed Spectrum Bands: Introduction

-\begin{itemize} \item[$\bullet$] \textbf{CS-based high-precision sensing algorithm}: Combining the spectrum occupancy sequence information and CS theory, we transform the target estimation problem into a power spectrum reconstruction problem and use fast iterative shrinkage-thresholding algorithm (FISTA) \cite{beck2009fast} to solve the optimization problem.
-Thus, high-precision sensing is achieved under dynamic, stochastic, and non-continuous unlicensed spectrum bands. \end{itemize} \begin{itemize} \item[$\bullet$] \textbf{Machine learning-based parameter optimization}: The $K$-fold cross validation (KCV) is applied to select the optimal regularization parameter $\lambda$ to realize faster convergence speed and a smaller reconstruction error compared with traditional methods. \end{itemize} \begin{itemize} \item[$\bullet$] \textbf{Algorithm superiority}: Simulation results show that the proposed CS-based ISAC signal processing algorithm has a higher peak-to-sidelobe ratio (PSR) and better anti-noise performance in non-continuous spectrum bands than the conventional sensing algorithm.
-We provide the optimal regularization parameter for the SNR between 0 and 10 dB, which results in a power spectrum with zero sidelobes. \end{itemize}
+\begin{itemize} \item[$\bullet$] \textbf{CS-based high-precision sensing algorithm}: Combining the spectrum occupancy sequence information and CS theory, we transform the target estimation problem into a power spectrum reconstruction problem and use fast iterative shrinkage-thresholding algorithm (FISTA) \cite{beck2009fast} to solve it.
+Thus, high-precision sensing is achieved under dynamic, stochastic, and non-continuous unlicensed spectrum bands. \end{itemize} \begin{itemize} \item[$\bullet$] \textbf{Machine learning-based parameter optimization}: The K-fold cross validation (KCV) is applied to select the optimal regularization parameter $\lambda$ to realize faster convergence speed and a smaller reconstruction error compared with the traditional methods without machine learning. \end{itemize} \begin{itemize} \item[$\bullet$] \textbf{Algorithm superiority}: Simulation results show that the proposed CS-based ISAC signal processing algorithm has a higher peak-to-side lobe ratio (PSLR) and better anti-noise performance in non-continuous spectrum bands than the conventional sensing algorithm.
+We provide the optimal regularization parameter for the SNR between 0 dB and 10 dB, which results in a power spectrum with zero sidelobes. \end{itemize}

 The rest of this paper is arranged as follows.
 Section \ref{se2} introduces the NC-OFDM-based ISAC signal model and CS theory.
 Section \ref{se3} presents the ISAC signal processing over unlicensed spectrum bands.
 Section \ref{se4} reveals the optimal choice of the regular term $\lambda$ and the sensing performance analysis.
-Section \ref{se5} shows simulation results demonstrating improved anti-noise performance and PSR of target estimation under non-continuous spectrum bands using the proposed algorithm.
+Section \ref{se5} shows simulation results demonstrating improved anti-noise performance and PSLR of target estimation under non-continuous spectrum bands using the proposed algorithm.
 Finally, this paper is summarized in Section \ref{sc6}.
-Table \ref{table_0} provides a comprehensive list of the abbreviations and notations that are utilized throughout this paper.